Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: Introduction

 The Ising-type model is convenient for demonstrating the two techniques of calculating the magnetic exciton modes, namely the RPA response function and bosonic Bogoliubov quasiparticle techniques.
 We will show that indeed they give equivalent results.
 Applied to the Ising case we calculate the dispersion and intensity of the two modes symmetrically split by the inter-sublattice interactions and an additional contribution resulting from the intra-sublattice terms.
 For equivalent sublattices the modes will be degenerate at specific zone boundary points $\bK_\pm$ and we demonstrate how they will be split when inversion symmetry breaking occurs.

 Using the same techniques we investigate the richer singlet-doublet xy-type model.
 Because of nonzero diagonal matrix elements for both $J_x,J_y$ total angular momentum components an asymmetric DM interaction is possible for the intra-sublattice exchange.
 Due to the doublet degeneracy four magnetic exciton modes exist in principle.
 For equivalent sublattices they consist of a pair of twofold degenerate modes which can develop a gap at the $\bK_\pm$ zone boundary due to the presence of the DM interaction.
 A further splitting into four modes occurs when the sublattices become inequivalent.
-This theory is sufficiently general to be used for modeling INS experiments for all possible singlet-singlet and singlet-doublet CEF systems on compounds with f-electrons located on the honeycomb lattice.
+This theory is sufficiently general to be used for modeling INS experiments for all possible singlet-singlet and singlet-doublet CEF systems on compounds with f-electrons located on the honeycomb lattice.\\